ooples/pine_script_docs/source/language/Execution_model.rst

 A script is executed on the complete set of bars on the chart when one of the following events occurs:

     * A new symbol or timeframe is loaded on a chart.
-    * A script is saved or added to the chart from the Pine Editor.
+    * A script is saved or added to the chart, from the Pine Editor or the chart's "Indicators & strategies" dialog box.
-    * A value is modified in the script's *Settings/Inputs* dialog box.
+    * A value is modified in the script's "Settings/Inputs" dialog box.
-    * A value is modified in a strategy's *Settings/Properties* dialog box.
+    * A value is modified in a strategy's "Settings/Properties" dialog box.
     * A browser refresh event is detected.

 A script is executed on the realtime bar when trading is active and: